bluurryy/bump-scope/crates/callgrind-benches/README.md

 # Benchmarks

 This crate contains micro-benchmarks to compare `bump-scope`'s up- and downwards allocator with other bump allocator crates and to keep track of regressions.
 Take these benchmarks with a grain of salt.
-A smaller number does not necessarily mean better performance.
-We benchmark instructions and branches instead of wall-clock time to get more consistent results.
+A smaller number of instructions or branches does not necessarily mean better performance for your application.
+We benchmark instructions and branches instead of wall-clock time to get consistent and faster results.

 There are also criterion benchmarks at [../../benches](../../benches) and we keep track of the generated assembly at [bluurryy/bump-scope-inspect-asm](https://github.com/bluurryy/bump-scope-inspect-asm).